Happy Valley Improv Company

 Jackie caught the improv bug after doing a faculty workshop with Happy Valley Improv through the Schreyer Institute for Teaching Excellence at Penn State.
 She has since led improv workshops in the local community for teachers, professionals, and English language learners.
 When not teaching for the departments of Applied Linguistics and Communication Arts and Sciences, you might see Jackie leading a sip-and-paint at the Arena Bar and Grill in State College.

 With her two daughters grown and moved away, Lori thought she'd try something new.
 She took Happy Valley Improv classes and met lots of amazing people.
 She's pretty darn excited to be a part of Happy Valley Improv!

-When not practicing improv, she's busy teaching in the Communication Arts and Sciences department at Penn State, working as part of the SCASD School Board, or hanging out with her silver fox husband and entertaining friends.
+When not practicing improv, she's busy teaching in the Communication Arts and Sciences department at Penn State, hanging out with her silver fox husband, and entertaining friends.
 Cheers to new adventures!

 Rich De Luca